 At high scale, events can become a bottleneck on the system, so consider using aggregation or batching to reduce the total load.

-When a user schedules a new delivery, the client request includes information about the both the delivery, such as the pickup and dropoff locations, and about the package, such as the size and weight.
-This information defines a unit of work, which the Ingestion service sends to Event Hubs.
-It's important that the unit of work stays in persistent storage while the Scheduler service is executing the workflow, so that no delivery requests are lost.
-For more discussion of the workflow, see Ingestion and workflow.
+To recap, this application defines several microservices for scheduling deliveries by drone.
+When a user schedules a new delivery, the client request includes information about the delivery, such as pickup and dropoff locations, and about the package, such as size and weight.
+This information defines a unit of work.

 The various backend services care about different portions of the information in the request, and also have different read and write profiles.

 The Delivery service stores information about every delivery that is currently scheduled or in progress.
 It listens for events from the drones, and tracks the status of deliveries that are in progress.
 It also sends domain events with delivery status updates.